Text book information is available at the bookstore's website.

 Hamline Law courses that teach subjects tested on the Minnesota bar exam are listed below.

-• Civil Procedure I and II
+• Civil Procedure

 • Commercial Law: Secured Transactions